To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Some analysts say Ravalomanana’s hard-line stance is leaving him increasingly isolated.

 But the business tycoon has argued that endorsing Rajoelina would legitimise an unconstitutional power-grab.
-He told the French daily it was Rajoelina’s turn to make concessions.

 “The international community pushed me not to take part in the transitional government, even though I am the elected president.
 The putschist Andry Rajoelina must do the same and quit his post as president of the transition,” he said.